Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 This kernel doesn't use conditional compilation, but it's a key feature of Rust that works with Rust GPU.
 With `#[cfg(...)]`, you can adapt kernels to different hardware or configurations without duplicating code.
-GPU languages like WGSL or GLSL offer preprocessor directives, but these tools lack standardization across ecosystems.
+GPU languages like WGSL or GLSL offer preprocessor directives, but these tools lack standardization across projects.
 Rust GPU leverages the existing Cargo ecosystem, so conditional compilation follows the same standards all Rust developers already know.
-This makes adapting kernels for different targets easier and more maintainable.

 ## Come join us!